-You: "Hi Rita.
-Could you please explain to me what are Community Networks?"
+You: Hi Rita.
+Could you please explain to me what community networks are?

-Rita: "They are telecommunication networks designed, built, owned and maintained by a community of people."
+Rita: They are telecommunication networks designed, built, owned and maintained by a community of people.

-"They must be new.
-I've never heard of them."
+You: They must be new.
+I've never heard of them.

-"They've been around since the 1990s."
+Rita: They've been around since the 1990s.

-"So they are relatively recent."
+You: So they are relatively recent.

-"Yes, though they built on earlier initiatives of community media, such as community radio initiatives.
-Actually, community initiatives in relation to telecommunications have a longer history: Think of community telephone networks in the USA and Sweden in the late 19th and early 20th centuries; community antenna television in the 1950s, which was designed to boost the reception of TV signals in remote and hilly areas; free radio movements of the 1960s, and 1970s movements and other so-called community media are part of this history."
+Rita: Yes, although they built on earlier community media initiatives, such as community radio.
+Actually, community initiatives in relation to telecommunications have a longer history: think of community telephone networks in the USA and Sweden in the late 19th and early 20th centuries; community antenna television in the 1950s, which was designed to boost the reception of

+TV signals in remote and hilly areas; free radio movements of the 1960s and 1970s.
+All these movements and other so-called community media are part of this history.

-"Where can I find Community Networks?"
+You: Where can I find community networks?

-"Many countries have them, and the number is growing.
-You can find them in both countries of the global South, for instance in South Africa, Indonesia, Mexico, in developed countries like Canada, and many in Europe."
+Rita: Many countries have them, and the number is growing.
+You can find them both in countries of the global South, for instance in South Africa, Indonesia and Mexico, and in developed countries like Canada, and many in Europe.

-"Can you give me some examples in Europe?"
+You: Can you give me some examples in Europe?

-"Sure.
-Examples in Europe include: Freifunk in Germany, a wireless meta-community with over 400 local communities.
-B4RN in Lancashire, Britain, is a fibre-to-the-home network. guifi.net in Catalonia, Spain is one of the largest community networks.
-Sarantaporo in central Greece is another example.
-FFDN in France is an umbrella organisation bringing together various community networks.
-And Ninux.org is collection of wireless community networks in Italy."
+Rita: Sure.
+Examples in Europe include Freifunk in Germany, a wireless meta-community with over 400 local communities; B4RN in Lancashire, United Kingdom, a fibre-to-the-home network; guifi. net in Catalonia, one of the largest community networks; Sarantaporo in central Greece, another example; FFDN in France, an umbrella organisation bringing together various community networks; and Ninux.org, a collection of wireless community networks in Italy.

-"I see you mentioned different technologies.
-Other than that, are all Community Networks the same?"
+You: I see you mentioned different technologies.
+Other than that, are all community networks the same?

-"No, two Community Networks are not the same.
+Rita: No, no two community networks are the same.
 But although they come in different shapes and sizes, they share some common characteristics.
-They typically offer an alternative network architecture, with independent ownership and business models, and values.
-Alternative means that these features differentiate community networks from commercial Internet networks.
-These characteristics stem from the fact that they are networks conceived, built and operated by and for the people.
+They typically offer an alternative network architecture, with independent ownership and alternative business models, and share certain values.
+Alternative means that these features differentiate community networks from commercial internet networks.
+These characteristics. stem from the fact that they are networks conceived, built and operated by and for the people.
 In addition, differences depend on the characteristics of their geographical location and the social and economic conditions in the territory.
-Among the above examples are community networks in urban settings, across a region or in a remote valley, throughout large territories the size of an entire country etc."
+Among the above examples there are community networks in urban settings, some that operate across a region and others in a remote valley, some that extend throughout large territories the size of an entire country, etc.

-"Why would people decide to build their own network?"
+You: Why would people decide to build their own network?

-"There are many reasons.
+Rita: There are many reasons.
 The most obvious one is because they have no real connectivity.
-It is a community that lives in a remote, rural or in other ways hard to reach area, where the population might be dispersed.
+It might be a community that lives in a remote, rural or in other ways hard-to-reach area, where the population might be dispersed.
 Commercial providers think that demand for connectivity in such areas is not high enough to justify the cost to service them.
-But Community Networks have proven that it can be done and often at a fraction of the cost."
+But community networks have proven that it can be done and often at a fraction of the cost for better quality.

-"So Community Networks are just for the unconnected?"
+You: So community networks are just for the unconnected?

-"No. For sure Community Networks have contributed to expanding Internet access in many rural and underserved areas, as well as informal settlements of refugees and migrants, but while the need for connectivity is a key driver, one can encounter community networks in different socioeconomic contexts, including for instance urban areas in developed countries (like guifi.net in Barcelona or ninux in Rome and Florence)."
+Rita: No. For sure community networks have contributed to expanding internet access in many rural and underserved areas, as well as informal settlements of refugees and migrants, but while the need for connectivity is a key driver, one can encounter community networks in different socioeconomic contexts, including, for instance, urban areas in developed countries (like guifi.net in Barcelona or Ninux in Rome and Florence).

-"What are the other reasons than connectivity?"
+You: What are the other reasons than connectivity?